URL Encoding Explained: When, Why, and How to Encode URLs

 → "hello%20%26%20goodbye"

-Rule of thumb: use encodeURIComponent when encoding values you’re embedding into a URL.
-Use encodeURI only when you’ve assembled the full URL and want to make it safe as a whole.
+The rule: use encodeURIComponent when encoding values you’re inserting into a URL.
+Use encodeURI only if you’ve built the full URL and want to sanitize it as a whole.

-Our URL Encoder uses encodeURIComponent by default, which is correct for the most common use case: encoding a query string value.
+Our URL Encoder uses encodeURIComponent by default, which is right for the common case: encoding a query string value.

-Do not encode the structural parts of a URL: https://, ?, &, =, / (between path segments), #.
-Encoding these characters breaks the URL.
+Don’t encode the structural parts of a URL: https://, ?, &, =, / between path segments, #.
+Encode those and the URL stops working.

-When you receive a URL like https://api.example.com/search?q=hello%20world%20%26%20goodbye, decode it to read the original query: hello world & goodbye.
-Our URL Decoder does this in one click.
+When you get something like https://api.example.com/search?q=hello%20world%20%26%20goodbye, decode it to read the actual query: hello world & goodbye.
+Handy when inspecting webhook payloads or API logs full of percent-encoded strings.